Tag Archive for VMware

 VMware going amuck…

-Over the last week, I have had VMware misreport the speed of my CPU and have virtual machines like they’re on speed.
-To cure it, I tried restarting the PC a few times but that yield no joy, even if it did work the last time that VMware did this on me.
+Over the last week, I have had VMware misreport the speed of my CPU and have virtual machines like they're on speed.
+To cure it, I tried restarting the PC a few times but that yielded no joy, even if it did work the last time that VMware did this on me.
 Following some instructions from the Ubuntu forums set things back onto an even keel again.
 The commands required follow:

 sudo apt-get install linux-headers-$(uname -r) build-essential gcc-3.4